 Sadly, lies are fairly commonplace in the doctor-patient relationship.
-Many doctors have the tendency to tell only half-truths, minimize problems, or give over simplified explanations, and studies have shown that many outright lie or hide mistakes.
+Many doctors tell half-truths, minimize problems, or give over simplified explanations.
+Studies have shown that many outright lie or hide mistakes.
 If you believe your doctor is lying to you, consider speaking with a medical malpractice lawyer to figure out your options.
 You may be pleasantly surprised with your rights.

 How do I file a lawsuit against a doctor?

 The easiest answer to this question?
 Go straight to the source.
 Call the best medical malpractice lawyer in your area and find out if you have a case, and what needs to be done if you do.
 Easy peasy.
 That said, the first step will be to report the doctor to your state’s medical complaint board.
 Second, you’ll start the investigation with your lawyer, and then third, file your malpractice suit against the doctor.
 Here’s our guide to filing a malpractice lawsuit.

 When doctors lie, it may point to medical malpractice.
 You can sue your doctor for lying if your lawyers can prove a breach of duty of care.
 A doctor’s duty of care states that the healthcare provider must provide information to patients for informed consent.
 However, some doctors deliberately lie to their patients, causing them harm in the process.
 While some lies are not exactly harmful, some are malicious enough to cause heavy damage.

 If you think your doctor lied to you, contact a medical malpractice lawyer to discuss your options.
 (If you were harmed because of the lie or omission, in particular.)
 Again, you may be surprised with your options.

 Should you sue your doctor?